zhangwei03020915/abp/docs/en/studio/running-applications.md

 ## Using the Profile

 After selecting the current profile, which is the *Default* profile that comes pre-configured, we can utilize the tree items.
 This allows us to execute collective commands and create various tree structures based on our specific needs.
-You can navigate through the root of the tree and right-click to view the context menu, which includes 3 options: `Start All`, `Stop All`, `Build`, `Add` and `Manage Start Actions`.
+You can navigate through the root of the tree and right-click to view the context menu, which includes the following options: `Start All`, `Stop All`, `Build`, `Add`, and `Manage Start Actions`.

 ![profile-root-context-menu](images/solution-runner/profile-root-context-menu.png)

 ### Start/Stop All

-We can start/stop the applications with this options.
-Go to root of the tree and right-click to view the context menu:
+We can start/stop the applications with these options.
+Go to the root of the tree and right-click to view the context menu:

 - `Start All`: Start all(CLI, C#) applications.
 - `Stop All`: Stop all(CLI, C#) applications.

 > You can change the current profile while applications are running in the previous profile.
 The applications continue to run under the previous profile.
-For example if we start the `Acme.BookStore.AdministrationService`, `Acme.BookStore.IdentityService` applications when current profile is *team-1* and after change the current profile to *team-2* the applications continue to run under *team-1*.
+For example, if we start the `Acme.BookStore.AdministrationService`, `Acme.BookStore.IdentityService` applications when the current profile is *team-1* and after changing the current profile to *team-2* the applications continue to run under *team-1*.

 ### Build

 We can use common [dotnet](https://learn.microsoft.com/en-us/dotnet/core/tools) commands in this option.
-Go to root of the tree and right-click to view the context menu, in this example *Acme.Bookstore(Default)* -> *Build*, there are 4 options available:
+Go to the root of the tree and right-click to view the context menu, in this example *Acme.Bookstore(Default)* -> *Build*, there are 4 options available:

 ![profile-root-context-menu-build](images/solution-runner/profile-root-context-menu-build.png)